Color of the Month

 lip balm – Pamper your lips with luxurious lip balm in a lovely summer scent.
 EOS never disappoints with a lightweight, yet incredibly moisturizing balm that does double duty with an SPF of 15.
 And the best part, it is SUPER affordable, so you can keep one in your purse, beside your bed, at your desk, in your car, well, you get the idea.
 EOS Lemon Twist lip balm, $3.

 art pottery – Can you tell I have a thing for art pottery?
-A unique way to personalize your home or office, a piece of fun pottery makes a great container for pencils and pens, to hold spoons, ladles, spatulas and other kitchen utensils, or use it to hold your prescription and reading glasses (which is exactly what I use the one in the photograph for).
+A unique way to personalize your home or office, a piece of fun pottery makes a great container for pencils and pens, to hold spoons, ladles, spatulas and other kitchen utensils, or use it as a place to stash your prescription and reading glasses (which is exactly what I use the one in the photograph for).
 You can find vintage pottery in really decent shape at garage and yard sales, auctions, antique and junk shops, thrift stores, and even Goodwill.
-Red Wing Pottery vase, $28.
+Red Wing vase, $40.

 tank top – A lightweight tank in a flirty floral print can either serve as the perfect piece for your tropical vacation, or a way to bring the tropics to you.
-Now all you need is a drink in your hand and your toes in the sand… Ruffle Trimmed Shell, $23.
+Now all you need is a drink in your hand and your toes in the sand… print sleeveless top, $15.

 That’s going to do it for suggestions to add some yellow love into your life.
 A big thank you to the Mama!
 She contributed a few of her own yellow luxuries to make this post just right.

 Tell me about your yellow treasures that boost your mood in the comments.